Why Can’t Interpreters Use Digital Notes?

 3. What happens to interpreters’ notes after a session?

-Notes are usually destroyed immediately after the assignment to maintain confidentiality and comply with ethical standards.
+Notes are typically destroyed right after the assignment, keeping confidentiality intact and meeting ethical standards.

 4. Can interpreters use digital tools for personal preparation?